harinigunabalan/SAP-OnTime/README.md

 Build a prototype of a mobile app which can help to increase productivity in SAP

 ####Short description of your application (bullet points)
-• Inform Colleagues (Meeting Organizer/All Meeting attendees), if running late
+* Inform Colleagues (Meeting Organizer/All Meeting attendees), if running late.
-• Inform Colleagues through outlook notification/phone call
+* Inform Colleagues through outlook notification/phone call
-• Meeting message notifications could be sent
+* Meeting message notifications could be sent
-• Schedual/Reschedual/Cancel meetings
+* Schedual/Reschedual/Cancel meetings